Inherting Legacy

 2) How desperate would you be to sell yourself, your property, and your foreseeable future to someone?
 How desperate must the Egyptians have been?

-3) What does Barnabas’ action tell you about who he viewed as family?
+3) What does Barnabas’ tell you about who he viewed as family?
 What does that tell you about the First Century Church?